CraigWoodcock/tech242-AWS-linux/Week 2/2 Tier Deployment/README.md

     - for user interaction to request and interact with the data.

 In this deployment, the application and api were all in one Spring API app.
-The database itself was a MySQL database wich was deployed on a seperate VM. this meant that we had to configure both the Application Tier and the Data Tier
+The database itself was a MySQL database which was deployed on a separate VM. this meant that we had to configure both the Application Tier and the Data Tier on two individual Virtual Machines (EC2 Instances).

 Making this a 2 Tier Deployment